Panic-Berlin/AdWorker/README.md

 ## How to:

-To get a Git project into your build:
+To add a library to your assembly:

 **Step 1.** Add the JitPack repository to your build file